- Indoor Pool Schedule

 Parent and Child (6 months to 3 years)

 Teaches safe behaviors around the water and develops swimming readiness by leading parents and their children in water exploration activities with the objective of having fun and becoming comfortable in, on, and around water.
 Parent must be in water with the child.

 * Seasonal offering.
-Classes starts in June/Summer, not offered during the Fall/Winter sessions.
+Classes start in June/summer, not offered during the fall/winter sessions.